← back to Main Page

 Overview

 GIKO is an asymmetrical, three-player game, where players jump into the roles of an agent, a hacker and a guard as part of the GIKO Company.
-The agent and hacker must work together to navigate through the level, while the guard and the drones they control, try to stop them.
+The agent and hacker must work together to navigate through the level, while the guard and the droids they control try to stop them.

-The AGENT is tasked with infiltrating a restricted facility, while communicate with the Hacker to solve tasks and find the “exit” to the level, all while avoiding the security drones roaming around.
+The AGENT is tasked with infiltrating a restricted facility, while communicating with the Hacker to solve tasks and find the “exit” to the level, all while avoiding the security droids roaming around.

 The HACKER, hidden away in their secure office, has access to classified information, like a map, showing the locations of objectives and security bots.
-Their job is it to guide the Agent through the level via verbal communication, while also counteracting the Guard security measures.
+Their job is to guide the Agent through the level via verbal communication, while also counteracting the Guard's security measures.

 While initially starting as a uni project, we have plans to pursue this game idea further in the future, expanding it to a fully flesh-out game which will eventually get released.
 Since this includes major reworks of the prototype we created so far, we decided to no longer have the demo freely available to play for the time being.